I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days of sobriety (I’m now almost two years sober and stand by it).

 I reread 100 days of diary entries to gather together this post so bear with me, it’s a long one.

 The biggest lesson I have received from my first 100 days of not drinking is that removing the booze is not a quick fix.
-I thought giving up alcohol would magic away all of my problems – it hasn’t (no shit) – but the perspective I have now is filled with potential rather than gloom & I wouldn’t swap that for the world.
+I thought sobriety would magic away all of my problems – it hasn’t (no shit) – but the perspective I have now is filled with potential rather than gloom & I wouldn’t swap that for the world.

 100 Days Sober & my lessons learnt…